 - Studio Tour accommodates standard wheelchairs and electric wheelchairs without transferring but not electric convenience vehicles (ECVs).

 - Must transfer for most rides — park employees are not trained to lift or help carry, so bring a companion to assist (Hoppin' news!
 The new Secret Life of Pets: Off the Leash ride has a ride vehicle that can accommodate a manual wheelchair.)

 - All attractions have queues that can accommodate a wheelchair.

 - There is an elevator and tram to get to and from the Lower Lot.
-The line for the tram to take guests back up to the elevator is generally shortest in the morning and can range from 20 to 30 minutes in the afternoon, so plan accordingly.
+The line for the tram to take guests back up to the elevator is generally the shortest in the morning and can range from 20 to 30 minutes in the afternoon, so plan accordingly.

-- Universal Studios rents standard wheelchairs for $15, plus a $25 refundable deposit; ECVs rent for $60 and require a credit card.
+- Universal Studios rents standard wheelchairs for $25, plus a $25 refundable deposit; ECVs rent for $75 and require a credit card.
+Prices are subject to change.

 - Accessible phones are available throughout the park.

 - Family restrooms are located near first-aid stations.

 - Look for designated wheelchair parking signs at attractions.

 - To ride, you must be able to sit independently, continuously grasp with one extremity, and possess the upper body strength to absorb the shock of movements, supporting your head, neck and torso.

 While oxygen tanks are not allowed on rides, some oxygen concentrators are allowed if they can be secured and don’t interfere with the restraint.